Dunblane: Newton Primary School

-In 2019 the head teacher of Newton Primary died, since then they have built a memorial building in remembrance.
+In 2019, the headteacher of Newton Primary died; since then, they have built a memorial building in remembrance.

 Dunblane High School

-Dunblane High School has roughly 1000 pupils and 60 teachers and is fed mainly by pupils from Dunblane's three primary schools.
-The school is in the south west of Dunblane, on Old Doune Road.
+Dunblane High School has roughly 1,000 pupils and 60 teachers; it is fed mainly by pupils from Dunblane's three primary schools.
+The school is in the south-west of Dunblane, on Old Doune Road.
 The current building was completed in November 2007, later being formally opened by Jamie Murray.
 It was constructed on the playing fields of the previous 1970s structure, the old campus being sold for residential development and the playing fields moved to the other side of the bypass.
-The current building includes some theatre facilities, a fitness suite, a dance studio, several pupil lounges, and an all weather sports pitch that was originally built for the old building.
+The current building includes some theatre facilities, a fitness suite, a dance studio, several pupil lounges and an all weather sports pitch that was originally built for the old building.
 The building was the first Public-Private Partnership school project in the Stirling Council area.
-Complaints were made that it had inadequate catering facilities, and was the only Stirling school built without a swimming pool.
-The school has not had a library since 2011.
+Complaints were made that it had inadequate catering facilities and was the only Stirling school built without a swimming pool; the school has not had a library since 2011.

 The school has consistently performed well academically.
 In 2013, the school was listed in the top ten performing schools of Scotland relating to academic achievement, with well over three quarters of its roll progressing to higher education.
 In 2019, the school was named as Scotland's second best performing state school as 76% of school leavers had achieved five or more highers in 2018.

-Dunblane High's uniform has been, since 2010, a white shirt with black trousers or skirt, "Blu Tack" blue knitwear and a royal blue blazer (or a black blazer with light blue braiding for S6).
+Dunblane High's uniform has been, since 2010, a white shirt with black trousers or skirt, Blu Tack blue knitwear and a royal blue blazer (or a black blazer with light blue braiding for S6).
 Ties vary by year group.
 The houses are Ramoyle (red), Sheriffmuir (yellow) and Kilbryde (blue).